lihlith-semql/SemanticRankingSubmission/ReadMe.md

 # Code Submission: *Semantic Hypothesis Re-ranking for Natural Language-to-Query Improvement*

-This is the code to produce the results of AAAI 2022 submission 1406: *"Semantic Hypothesis Re-ranking for Natural Language-to-Query Improvement"*
+This is the code to produce the results of ICDE 2023 submission 31: *"Semantic Hypothesis Re-ranking for Natural Language-to-Query Improvement"*

 This code was tested on *Ubuntu 20.04 Focal* and with *Python 3.8*